my new Blue Ridge Mountains page

 I'm an all-weather walker, writer and photographer based in Southern Scotland.
-My special interest is in multi-day backpack trips over rough country, and I have completed 18 different coast-to-coast journeys across various parts of the UK.
-I like to sleep out without tent on UK hilltops, and have achieved comfortable nights on more than 40 in Scotland and Cumbria.
+My special interest has been multi-day backpack trips over rough country, and I have completed 21 different coast-to-coast journeys across various parts of the UK.
+I like to sleep out without tent on UK hilltops, and have achieved over 100 comfortable nights on summits in Scotland, Cumbria, Wales and Northern Ireland.

 In 1995 I won the Fell Running Association's Long Distance Trophy for a 10-day run over all the hills of Southern Scotland - a journey of 450 miles with over 90,000ft of ascent.